 The thinking behind this is that the inflamed tendon is a pain generator, and its role in shoulder function is not very important.
 This logic sounds uncomfortably similar to the reasoning once used to justify excising the meniscus cartilage when torn—a procedure we now know leads to arthritis in the knee joint.
 While tendon amputation may not lead to arthritis, the function of the shoulder cannot be normal without all of its key structures.

 The obvious question asked by my insightful patients is, “Why can’t you doctors figure out a way to heal the inflamed or frayed tendon?
 It has been there for millions of years, and just because you don’t understand its full role doesn’t mean you should amputate it!
 Figure out how to repair it!”

 The future, clearly, is not in the removal of major attachments of muscles.
 It will lie in novel ways of stimulating healing of injured tendons such as the biceps.
-These advances are on the way, They include the integration of new matrices (such as collagen sheets), pre-loaded with the patient’s stem cells and growth factors and surgically wrapped around the injured tendons or injected into their sheaths.
+These advances are on the way, They include the integration of new matrices (such as collagen sheets), pre-loaded with the patient’s native repair cells and growth factors and surgically wrapped around the injured tendons or injected into their sheaths.
 Another novel approach is to provide a self-assembling, injectable collagen material, which is then melded with UV light stimulation.
 A third approach will use a resorbable artificial material that will stimulate tendon regeneration.

-Stay tuned for the new era of anabolic tissue healing — brought to you by biologists, chemists and tissue engineers, in the hopes of ending the primitive amputation of temporarily damaged joint structures.
+Stay tuned for the new era of anabolic tissue healing — brought to you by biologists, chemists, and tissue engineers, in the hopes of ending the primitive amputation of temporarily damaged joint structures.